 o

 Single-family homes can be as large as 2,316 square feet.
 Villas range in size from 1,276 to 1,480 square feet and are concentrated in one neighborhood.
 Nearly all residences have two to four bedrooms and waterfront views.
 Many have upgraded stainless steel appliances, granite counters, and hardwood floors.
 Lawns are well-groomed with flowering bushes, fruit trees and coconut palms adorning most.

-Prices start in the mid-$300,000s.
-The HOA fee is in the $500s per month.
+Prices start in the mid- to high-$300,000s.
+The HOA fee is in the $500s per month for most homes.
 Please verify these prices with a Realtor as they may change over time.
 Association fees help pay for a roving security patrol and common ground maintenance.

+o